Mymyilmaz/idmanagement.gov/_playbooks/playbook-dds.md

 when a delegated digital signature certificate is accessed and the private key activated to support approved signing uses.
 Agencies should integrate these controls into an existing audit process.
-Agencies must adopt the following required administrative and certificate controls.
+Agencies must adopt the following required administrative controls and may inherit several certificate controls.

 ### Required Administrative Controls

-1. Review the digital autopen standard operating procedures annually, or more frequently ([Template](#appendix-c-templates)).
+1. Review the delegated digital signature standard operating procedures annually, or more frequently ([Template](#appendix-c-templates)).
-2. Before digital autopen issuance, verify the authorizing sponsor and each digital autopen recipient have a valid PIV card through an auditable authentication or signing event.
+2. Before selegated digital signature certificate issuance, verify the authorizing sponsor and each certificate recipient has a valid PIV card through an auditable authentication or signing event.
-3. The digital autopen recipient must be a federal employee.
+3. The delegated digital signature certificate recipient must be a federal employee.
-4. The digital autopen recipient must sign a user agreement ([Template](#appendix-c-templates)).
+4. The delegated digital siganture certificate recipient must sign an agency user agreement ([Template](#appendix-c-templates)).
 5. The authorizing sponsor must separately authorize each application of the delegated digital signature, and the delegated digital signature certificate recipient must keep a record of each approval ([Template](#appendix-c-templates)).
-6. Maximum of two digital autopen recipients to one authorizing sponsor which shall be enforced by the requesting agency.
+6. Maximum of two delegated digital siganture certificate recipients to one authorizing sponsor which shall be enforced by the requesting agency.

 ### Required Certificate and Token Controls